sensu/sensu-go-workshop/lessons/operator/07/README.md

    --password ${SENSU_PASSWORD}
    ```

-   Notice that we have moved the `--name`, `--backend-url`, and `--deregister` configuration settings into the `agent.yaml` config file, and we are now explicitly setting the `SENSU_SUBSCRIPTIONS` environment variable in place of `--subscriptions`... but how/where is `--namespace` being set?
+   Notice that we moved the `--name`, `--backend-url`, and `--deregister` configuration options into `agent.yaml`, and we set the `SENSU_SUBSCRIPTIONS` environment variable in place of `--subscriptions`... but how/where is `--namespace` being set?
-   The Sensu Agent is reading the value of `SENSU_NAMESPACE` from the environment variable, without the need for explicitly setting the variable with the `sensu-agent start` command.
+   The agent is automatically reading the value of `SENSU_NAMESPACE` from the environment variable.

+## Discussion

+In this lesson we explored installing and configuring the agent, and you learned how it communicates and authenticates to the backend.

+### Multiple Configuration Methods

-   In the previous exercise we provided all of the configuration via `sensu-agent start` command flags.
-   In this exercise we've moved some configuration to a config file, and other configuration to environment variables.
+In the first exercise we passed all of the configuration via `sensu-agent start` command-line options.
+In the second exercise we moved some configuration to a config file, and other configuration to environment variables.

-   Understanding how to configure Sensu using all three methods – config flags, config file, and environment variables – is very useful in heterogeneus environments (e.g. mix of servers, compute instances, and containers) where a configuration method that is easier to manage in one context might not be as easy in another context.
+The ability to configure the agent using multiple methods is very useful in complex environments that may have a mix of servers, compute instances, and containers.
+However, in practice you may find that just one method is best suited for your environment.

+For example, on Kubernetes or other container-based environments it may be easiest to manage all configuration via environment variables.

+### Keepalives

+Sensu uses a heartbeat mechanism called "keepalives" to monitor agent connectivity.
+Under the hood, a `keepalive` is just another event that the agent publishes once every `--keepalive-interval` configured seconds.
+The `keepalive` event contains the agent configuration and entity properties.
+If an agent fails to report a `keepalive` event within the `--keepalive-warning-timeout` or `--keepalive-critical-timeout` configured thresholds, a warning or critical event is produced on behalf of the agent.

+Keepalive monitoring can be disabled using the `--deregister true` flag, which prompts the backend to remove agent entities that have stopped generating `keepalive` events.

+[setup_workshop]: ../02/README.md#readme

-## Learn more
+## Learn More

 - [[Documentation] "Sensu Agent Reference" (docs.sensu.io)](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/agent/)
 - [[Documentation] "Sensu Entity Reference" (docs.sensu.io)](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-entities/entities/)